ckorris/easi_aug/Readme.md

 ![](https://thumbs.gfycat.com/DentalSecretHart-size_restricted.gif)

-While HDMI displays will work on the software side, they're usually too large to practically mount to an airsoft gun.
+While HDMI displays will work out-of-the-box, they're usually too large to practically mount to an airsoft gun.

-Instead, if using the Jetson Nano, you can hook up a mini LCD screen via SPI instead.
-That makes it lighter, draw less power, and easier to shield from other airsoft BBs.
+If using the Jetson Nano, you can hook up a mini LCD screen via SPI instead.
+That makes it lighter, less power-hungry, and easier to shield from other airsoft BBs.

-However, at time of writing, SPI support on the Jetson Nano has several issues when used in C/C++ via the native calls to the spidev library you're supposed to use for this sort of thing.
-So I instead developed a custom SPI implementation that's fast enough to run a screen at a respectable frame rate.
+However, at time of writing, SPI support on the Jetson Nano has several issues when used in C/C++ via the calls to the spidev library you're supposed to use for this sort of thing.
+So I developed a custom SPI implementation that's fast enough to run a screen at a respectable frame rate.

-That said, as my goal was to make an augmented reality system, not a full SPI library, my implementation is extremely specific for outputting images to a specific screen that I bought.
+That said, as my goal was to make an augmented reality system and not a SPI library, my implementation is extremely specific for outputting images.
 Also, realistically, I have doubts anyone else will actually clone this repo *and* use it on an airsoft gun.
 As such, it will *only* work on a Jetson Nano, and only with a very specific LCD monitor: [WaveShare's 2 Inch SPI screen](https://www.waveshare.com/wiki/2inch_LCD_Module).

-While WaveShare's support is abysmal, their physical hardware has consistently been good, so I recommend just buying this specific screen unless you're very comfortable working with SPI and adapting my code to your needs.
+While WaveShare's support is abysmal, their physical hardware has consistently been good, so I recommend buying this screen unless you're very comfortable working with SPI and adapting my code to your needs.
 (If you *are* the latter, feel free to email me at ckorris@gmail.com if you need help.
 This was by far the most challenging part of the entire project and I'd like to help others land at the bottom of the rabbithole a little softer than I did)

 With all that said, here's how you get that specific screen to work: